 Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket sized classics with gold foiled edges and ribbon markers.
 These beautiful books make perfect gifts or a treat for any book lover.
-This edition features illustrations by renowned artist Sir John Gilbert and a new introduction by actor, writer and director Simon Callow.
+This edition features illustrations by renowned artist Sir John Gilbert and an introduction by actor, writer and director Simon Callow.

 Prospero has long been exiled from Italy and banished to a remote island with his daughter Miranda.
 He uses his magical powers to conjure up a fearsome storm, and his enemies, including his treacherous broth Antonio, are shipwrecked.
 There follows a play filled with murderous plots, drunken confusion, love and redemption.
 And along the way, the reader discovers an unmistakable message that this is Shakespeare’s own farewell to the stage.